Surreal Meaning Explained Discover the Dreamlike

 The word surreal is derived from the French term surréalisme, which translates to “above reality” or “beyond reality.”

-In English, it describes something that feels dreamlike, illogical, or extraordinary in a way that defies normal expectations.
+In English, it describes something it feels surreal meaning dreamlike, illogical, or extraordinary in a way that defies normal expectations.

 In everyday use, calling an event “surreal” suggests it was so unusual or astonishing that it felt unreal, as if lifted from a dream or fantasy.
 For example: